 Nothing good, only bad.
 The Bureau of Motor Vehicles (BMV) will suspend your OH driver's license and the court may issue a bench warrant for your arrest.

 Ohio assigns points for traffic violations.
 The more severe the violation, the higher the point total.
 Depending on your car insurance provider, points may cause an increase in your premiums.

 At 6 points the BMV will send a warning letter, alerting you of your driving record's point total.
 Reach 12 points or more and the BMV will suspend your OH driver's license.
 Read more about points and penalties in our Ticket Fines & Penalties page.

 The BMV will assign you a 2 point credit for completing a state-approved remedial driving course.
-Our Point Reduction page provides full details.
+Our Defensive Driving page provides full details.

 Check with your car insurance agent.
 Each company has different policies regarding traffic tickets.
 If you notice an increase, keep in mind that you always possess the option to shop around for a new provider.
 You can conveniently compare rates online from a host of different auto insurance companies.